tweedegolf/storage-abstraction/publish/Storage/README.md

 If you want to create a public bucket add a key `public` to the options object and set its value to `true`.

+By default a bucket is private and has no versioning.

+Fails if the bucket already exists.
+This is done because bucket names must be globally unique so if the bucket already exists it might have been created by someone else and may therefor not be accessible for you.

 >[!NOTE]
 > Setting `public` to true equals `access='blob'` in Azure Blob Storage; if you want to set your bucket to another access level you add it to the options object:
 > ```typescript